8 Tips for Navigating the Conversation: Outsourcing Bill Payment for HNW Parents

 1. Can you help with collecting my K1s at the end of the year?

 At Plumb, we can help you track and collect all of the various K-1s you are due to receive each year.
 As K-1s are received, we reconcile them against the transactions in your books to ensure accuracy and work with the appropriate parties if corrections are needed.
 We can then provide reconciled year-end financial statements to the CPA for finalizing tax returns.
 Still have questions?
-Please read our detailed recommendations here.
+Check out our detailed recommendations here.

 1. What is your interaction with my CPA?

 Plumb works in partnership with CPAs (as well as any other trusted advisors) to ensure all aspects of our client’s financial life work together cohesively, efficiently, and seamlessly.
 We act as a Controller-level point of contact between the CPA and client by delivering reliable, timely and organized reporting.
 We track 1099’s, K-1’s, charitable contributions, medical expenses, sales of stock and all other income, and we also handle the preliminary year-end tax work by preparing the Annual Tax Organizer.
 All this with the goal of being able to provide your CPA with the accurate and updated documentation they require.
-Please read this post about the ways in which we work with other financial advisors.
+Read this post about the ways in which we work with other financial advisors.

 1. Do I have to approve every invoice?